OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 Open source hardware (OSH) aims to be modular.
 Hence it makes a lot of sense to publish each module in an individual repository (instead of the whole machine in one large repository).
-A module is an assembly of various parts that fulfils a certain purpose.
+A module is an assembly of various parts that fulfills a certain purpose.
-However, there are exceptions, as a standalone 3D-printed part in a git repository could also fulfil a purpose and qualify as a module.
+However, there are exceptions, as a standalone 3D-printed part in a git repository could also fulfill a purpose and qualify as a module.

 ## Scope